 In applying the Group's accounting policies, management continually evaluates judgements, estimates and assumptions based on experience and other factors, including expectations of future events that may have an impact on the Group.
-All judgements, estimates and assumptions made are believed to be reasonable based on the most current set of circumstances known to management.
+All judgements, estimates and assumptions made are believed to be reasonably based on the most current set of circumstances known to management.
 Actual results may differ from those judgements, estimates and assumptions.

-In addition to the leases incremental borrowing rate discussed above, significant judgements, estimates and assumption made by management in the preparation of these financials are found in the following notes:
+Significant judgements, estimates and assumptions made by management in the preparation of these financials are found in the following notes:

-Note 3 Trade Receivables Page 17
+Note 3 Trade Receivables Page 16

-Note 4 Inventories Page 18
+Note 4 Inventories Page 16

-Note 5 Intangible assets Page 18
+Note 5 Intangible assets Page 16

-Note 6 Property, plant and equipment Page 19
+Note 6 Property, plant and equipment Page 17

+Note 8 Leases Page 18

-Note 8 Deferred income Page 20
+Note 9 Deferred income Page 19

-Note 9 Provisions Page 20
+Note 10 Provisions Page 19